 Plant Person: The Hattifatteners, thin, ghost-like creatures indigenous to the Solitary Isle are actually plants, or more specifically, a kind of animated mushroom, that grow from spores.
 Despite having large, cartoonish eyes, they are mostly blind, and "see" through sensing vibrations in the ground.
 They also have the ability to store static electricity, which makes them incredibly dangerous during thunderstorms, when they congegrate in large groups and become supercharged.

-She's a Man in Japan: The Groke, out of all translations, is referred to as male in the Icelandic and hebrew ones.
+She's a Man in Japan: The Groke, out of all translations, is referred to as male in the Icelandic, French and Hebrew ones.

 Sibling Yin-Yang: Loud My vs. quiet Snufkin.
 Messy My and Snufkin vs. clean, presentable Mymble.
 Self-obsessed, idiotic, fashionable Snork Maiden vs. clever, bumbling Snork.
 If you have a sibling, you're going to be his or her opposite.

 In the 1990 cartoon at least.
 In the books Mymble is less clean and presentable and Snork is less obviously different from his sister too.

 Time Machine: The Moomins have one in the newspaper comic and there are occasional storylines where they travel back in time to some historical epoch — usually because Moominpappa is sick of modern life and longs for the glory and romance of times long past.
 In every single one of these storylines he'd discover that the "good old days" weren't as good, glorious or romantic as he'd imagined them.

 Tomboy and Girly Girl: My is the tough and plucky tomboy, Snork Maiden is the emotional and delicate girly-girl.

 Touch of Death: The Snow Maiden, who only appears out on the ocean ice during the middle of the pitch dark winter, has a touch that instantly freezes anything it touches solid.